-Ice breakers, to start off a meeting, can make a positive difference.
-They can be used in person or during virtual team meetings (e.g. Zoom, Teams, etc.).
+Icebreakers, to start a meeting with your team, and with family and friends, can make a positive difference.
+They work in person or during virtual meetings (e.g., Zoom, Teams, etc.).

 How Ice Breakers Help